Contrasting of Neurocrine Biosciences Inc. (NBIX) and MacroGenics Inc. (NASDAQ:MGNX) | New Business Observer

 |3.00

 The shares of both Neurocrine Biosciences Inc. and MacroGenics Inc. are owned by institutional investors at 0% and 95.8% respectively.
-Neurocrine Biosciences Inc.’s share owned by insiders are 0.9%.
-On the other hand, insiders owned about 0.1% of MacroGenics Inc.’s shares.
+About 0.9% of Neurocrine Biosciences Inc.’s share are held by insiders.
+Insiders Comparatively, held 0.1% of MacroGenics Inc. shares.

 Performance